Hire and manage employees in Canada

 Complying with Canadian labor laws

 Ensuring you’re in compliance with Canadian labor laws is one of the most crucial aspects of hiring.
 But, Canadian compliance work can prove to be tricky, especially when managing workers across 13 provinces and territories—each with their own rights and standards.

 Here are some of the most important regulations you need to be mindful of when hiring in Canada:

 - At-will employment doesn’t exist in Canada.
 You can only terminate an employee without notice for “just cause,” meaning you have to be able to prove serious misconduct.

 - Some industries have special regulations.
 Industries like telecommunications, banking, and transportation are subject to the Canada Labour Code, while the remainder of the Canadian workforce (about 90%) are subject to provincial employment laws, along with other national laws.

 - The employer is responsible for maintaining health and safety standards.
-If your employees are in a territory subject to the Labour Code, you are responsible for reporting workplace hazards, and for protecting employees from harassment.
-You are legally required to act if notified of sexual misconduct and must protect the anonymity of the person reporting it.
+Your Canadian employees are subject to the Labour Code, so you are responsible for reporting workplace hazards, and for protecting employees from harassment.
+You are legally required to act if notified of sexual misconduct, workplace violence, and must protect the anonymity of the person reporting it.